vexor/vx-lib-shell/README.md

     gem 'evrone-common-spawn'

-And then execute:
+And then execute the bundler:

     $ bundle

-Or install it yourself as:
+Or install it via `gem` command:

     $ gem install evrone-common-spawn

 ## Quick Start

-Below is a small snippet that demonstrates how to use
+The following snippet demonstrates the usage:

 ```ruby
 # Spawn system processes example